orb-lang/helm/doc/md/helm/modeselektor.md

                                 lex  = Lex.null } }

 function ModeS.shiftMode(modeS, raga_name)
+   modeS:processMessagesWhile(function()
+      if raga_name == "default" then
+         raga_name = modeS.raga_default
+      end
       -- Stash the current lexer associated with the current raga -- Currently we never change the lexer separate from the raga, -- but this will change when we start supporting multiple languages -- Guard against nil raga or lexer during startup if modeS.raga then
          modeS.raga.onUnshift(modeS)
          modeS.closet[modeS.raga.name].lex = modeS:agent'edit'.lex
       end
       -- Switch in the new raga and associated lexer modeS.raga = modeS.closet[raga_name].raga
       modeS:agent'edit':setLexer(modeS.closet[raga_name].lex)
       modeS.raga.onShift(modeS)
-   -- #todo feels wrong to do this here, like it's something the raga -- should handle, but onShift feels kinda like it "doesn't inherit", -- like it's not something you should actually super-send, so there's -- not one good place to do this. modeS:agent'prompt':update(modeS.raga.prompt_char) return modeS end
+      -- #todo feels wrong to do this here, like it's something the raga -- should handle, but onShift feels kinda like it "doesn't inherit", -- like it's not something you should actually super-send, so there's -- not one good place to do this. modeS:agent'prompt':update(modeS.raga.prompt_char) end) return modeS end
 ```